operasoftware/devopera/blog/_posts/2012-04-26-opera-12-beta-is-out.md

 ---
-title: A quick look at what's in Opera 12 beta for developers
+title: A Quick Look at What’s in Opera 12 Beta for Developers
 authors:
 - andreas-bovens
 tags:
 - opera-12
 - beta
 - odin
-layout: article
+layout: post
 ---
 <p>This morning, we&#39;ve released <a href="http://www.opera.com/browser/next/">Opera 12 beta</a> and as always, a new release comes with improved standards support and other developer features — a quick overview of the shiny:</p>